Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 This brings us to the all-important question: What goes into a project plan?

-Broadly speaking, the project plan should include the following:
+Broadly speaking, the project plan components should include the following:

 Keep in mind that these are just broad guidelines.
 There is no fixed definition as to what goes into a project plan.
 Every organization will have its own version of this plan.
 Feel free to add or remove from the above as necessary.

-In the next section, I’ll discuss each of these five elements of project planning in greater detail.
+In the next section, I’ll discuss each of these five project plan elements in greater detail.

 How to Create a Project Plan